pydrake.symbolic

 • expansion that not supported yet.

-1. Substitute(m: numpy.ndarray[object[m, n]], subs: Dict[pydrake.symbolic.Variable, pydrake.symbolic.SinCos]) -> numpy.ndarray[object[m, n]]
+1. Substitute(m: numpy.ndarray[object[m, n]], subs: dict[pydrake.symbolic.Variable, pydrake.symbolic.SinCos]) -> numpy.ndarray[object[m, n]]

 Matrix version of sin/cos substitution.